hmongouachon/NodeCursor/README.md

 # NodeCursor

-NodeCursor is a tiny plugin to create custom cursor node animations built in 3 versions :
+NodeCursor is a tiny js plugin to create custom cursor / node animations built in 3 versions :
 - with jQuery dependency
 - with Tweenmax
-- agnostics dependencies
+- free dependencies

 ## Plugin installation
 - include nodeCursor.css